mfractor/mfractor.github.io/docs/fonts/fontfamily-xaml-entry.md

 </ResourceDictionary>
 ```

-The Font Importer tool add this declaration to the `App.xaml` file, which makes the font reference available to any XAML file in the project, but it can also be added to the Resources Dictionary of a specific file.
+The Font Importer can add this to the `App.xaml` file, which makes the font reference available to any XAML file in the project, but it can also be added to the Resources Dictionary of a specific file.

-To customized the font of a component based on this entry, you should use the `StaticResource` markup extension of XAML.
+To customise the font of a component based on this entry, you should use the `StaticResource` markup extension of XAML.
 As an example, suppose a Page where we have a label that we want to apply the custom font:

 ```xml
 <ContentPage